Nerocraft4/BackroomsBaseProject/README.md

  - Systems / Mechanics
    - Created saving / loading system.
 Not fully implemented in-game yet, but the code is there
    - Added "Secrets".
 They will be collectibles that unlock different looks in the main menu.
+ - Bugs:
+   - A1151: when acquired, motion tracker is up but off.
+It should be on.
+   - A1152: motion tracker can be activated from main menu.
+ ### Alpha 1.2 (stable)
+ - Systems / Mechanics
+   - Saving / loading now works in-game.
+Checkpoint's model will need a rework.
+   - Flasher now visually updates its charges.
+ - Bugs:
+   - Fixed BUG A1151
+   - Fixed BUG A1152
+   - Found BUG A121: On load, player's rotation doesn't get saved and updated.
+This makes them face weird angles.